BenSheridanEdwards/JavaScript_Portfolio/README.md

 Single-page video player application with React using YouTube's API.
 Complete with a search bar, selected video viewport with its name and description, and a list of related videos.

-**Tech Stack:** *JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Axios, Webpack, Babel, CircleCI, Code Climate, Firebase*
+**Tech Stack:** *JavaScript, React, CSS, HTML, Jest, Enzyme, Axios, Webpack, Babel, CircleCI, Code Climate, Firebase*

 **Links:** [Deployed Application](https://video-player-react-273018.web.app/) & [Code Respository](https://github.com/BenSheridanEdwards/Video_Player_React),
 *use cmd/window + click to open in a new tab*